sfago2024/www/content/workshops.md

 ) }}

 {{ workshop(
-  name="Visit to SFMOMA – SOLD OUT",
-  presenter=""
+  name="Visit to Museum of the African Diaspora", presenter=""
 ) }}